 At the time he had just released his book “Quilts in America.”
 If you haven’t read it yet, I highly recommend it.
 The book is a beautiful showcase of quilts inspired by the American Museum in Britain.
 The museum houses a collection of antique American quilts collected in the early 1960’s.
 The book is filled with Kaffe’s interpretations and recreations of these pieces of art using his own fabric lines.
 The results are simply stunning.

-Ruth Soukup recently released her 6th book called “Do It Scared.”
-In this book, and in her podcast of the same name, she encourages everyone to ‘dream BIG.’
+When Ruth Soukup released her 6th book called “Do It Scared”, and with the self encouragement I learned from Kaffe’s workshop, I jumped in head first.
+In this book, and in her podcast of the same name, Ruth encourages everyone to ‘dream BIG.’
 Imagine, if there was nothing standing in your way and money was not a concern, what would you be doing?

 Travelling from Dublin to Galway, through Connemara and down along the Wild Atlantic Way then back through Killarney to Dublin, it was the adventure of a lifetime.
 Every new destination held a new inspirational treasure.

 The color rich towns of painted doors and flowers a plenty to the deep greens and rich wildlife of the Killarney National Park.

+But on our last night in Ireland I found myself calling home in tears.
 Leaving Ireland was one of the hardest things I’ve done.
 It was almost as if I felt like my ‘work’ there was unfinished.
 There was something more I needed to do or see or experience that I was leaving behind.

 Within 5 years I will be creating my own fabric lines and designing my quilt patterns using those fabrics.
 All of them inspired by my travels around the world.
 Every new experience fueling my next work of art.
 Every destination an opportunity, I want to inspire quilters around the world to reach outside of their comfort zones and create their own works of art and their own vision.
 I want to paint the world, one quilt at a time.

 Won’t you join me on my journey?
-Click below to sign up for my weekly Hoppy Quilting newsletter to keep up with all the happenings here at the pond.
+Click below to sign up for my weekly newsletter to keep up with all the happenings here at the pond.
 Each week I send out updates on events, tips and more!